trueagi-io/minecraft-demo/api.md

 Two main modules in tagilmo are

-tagilmo.utils.mission_builder - used to set up a world in minecraft. tagilmo.utils.malmo_wrapper - used to control agent in the game
+tagilmo.utils.mission_builder - used to set up a world in minecraft. tagilmo.utils.vereya_wrapper - used to control agent in the game

 mission_builder difines various classes to build xml description of the world.